MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/b2b-extranet.md

 5. Click **Create**.

    ![Screenshot of the catalogs page in Azure Active Directory Identity Governance](media/identity-governance-catalogs.png)

+Once the catalog has been created, you add the SharePoint site or team that you want to share with the partner organization.

 To add resources to a catalog
 1. In Azure AD Identity Governance, click **Catalogs**, and then click the catalog where you want to add resources.